-6.2 Anyone requiring printer or photocopier support will submit a Photocopier or Printer Support Work Order Form.

-- (a) confirm the details of the work order, - (b) where applicable, confirm the cost of any service request with the requester, - (c) where necessary, submit a work order to external vendors, - (d) submit any required invoices or cheque requisitions to the Finance Department for processing and copies to the requester for record keeping, and - (e) confirm with the requester that the issue has been resolved.

-6.4 A feedback form will be made available to all requesters using the photocopier and printer support service.
+- 6.2 Anyone requiring printer or photocopier support will submit a Photocopier or Printer Support Work Order Form. - 6.3 The Administrative Services Department liaison will: - (a) confirm the details of the work order, - (b) where applicable, confirm the cost of any service request with the requester, - (c) where necessary, submit a work order to external vendors, - (d) submit any required invoices or cheque requisitions to the Finance Department for processing and copies to the requester for record keeping, and - (e) confirm with the requester that the issue has been resolved. - 6.4 A feedback form will be made available to all requesters using the photocopier and printer support service.